kouMatsumoto/windows-setting/README.md

 #### System Language
+Invariably, use English to windows system language (Display langage, Default input method, Welcome screen, System Account, and User account).
+Don't use other language for the above.

 Search "language" and open "Region & language" setting menu.
-Make sure settings below are correct for you.
+Make sure below settings are correct.

 0. Date & time Tab: Time zone is set by your region.
 0. Region & language Tab: Country or region is set by your region.
 0. Region & language Tab: English is set as Windows display language.

+Then, add your language as another input method.

-0. Region & language Tab: Add a language of yours only to use as another input method.
+0. Region & language Tab: Add a language of yours.

-Invariably, use English to windows system language (Display langage, Default input method, Welcome screen, System Account, and User account).
-Don't use other language for this.

 #### Confirm Programs and Features
 Make sure whether unnecessary programs exist.